ray-project/kuberay/docs/guidance/prometheus-grafana.md

     release: prometheus
 spec:
   groups:
-- # Rules within a group are run sequentially at same evaluation interval.
+- # Rules within a group are run sequentially at the same evaluation interval.
     name: ray-cluster-main-staging-gcs.rules
     # How often rules in the group are evaluated.
     interval: 30s